julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 This difference explains why modern hormone advice, fertility panic, and constant stimulation contradict folk logic.

+Herbs that soothe rather than guard are used to manage emotional balance, see: **[Witchy Herbs for Grief and Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---

 ## Why These Plants Still Matter